Matty325/SEA-DAT1/Project Write Up.md

 ##_What do you know about the data so far?_
-I am aware of a range of data sets which should theoretically be possible to string together, but I have not yet evaluated them.
-It's possible that once I look at it more closely, I may need to change the scope of the project, look for data outside the US, or at the US state level, rather than US federal government.
+I am aware of a range of data sets at the US federal level which should theoretically be possible to string together, but I have not yet evaluated them.
+It's possible that once I look at them more closely, I may need to change the scope of the project, look for data outside the US, or at the US state level, rather than US federal government.